renatols-jf/spboot-chassi/README.md

 in the last four or five years, and also based on the reading I've done so far.
 It's not uncommon for application needs to be ignored in favor of domain behavior, and the little code that exists is generally duplicated in many places.
-Also, I have seen my fair share of anemic models, and while I understand it's never so simple to get rid of data holders, I strive to use them the least possible.
+Also, I have seen my fair share of anemic models, and while I understand it's never simple to get rid of data holders, I strive to use them the least possible.

 The whole framework is based on the idea that all that happens within an application